PatrickMatthiesen/DSYS-gRPC-template/README.md

     }
     ```

-    A endpoint can also be streamed, so more than one message or response can be sent.
-You can add it either the message or responce, or both if you need.
+    An endpoint can also be streamed, so more than one message or response can be sent.
+You can add either the message or response, or both if you need.
 Here is an example that does it to both:

      ```protobuf
         rpc SayHi (stream Greeting) returns (stream Farewell);